sambitcreate/routerchat/structure.md

 ## Navigation Flow

 1. **App Launch**:
-   - If first launch: OnboardingView → APIKeyFormView → MainTabView
+   - If first launch: OnboardingView → APIKeyFormView → MainView
-   - If returning user: MainTabView
+   - If returning user: MainView

-2. **MainTabView**:
+2. **MainView**:
+   - Top navigation bar with:
-   - Tab 1: ChatHistoryView
+     - History button: Switch to ChatHistoryView
-   - Tab 2: ChatView (new chat)
+     - New chat button: Start a new chat in ChatView
+     - Model name: Open ModelSelectorView
-   - Tab 3: SettingsView
+     - Settings button: Switch to SettingsView

 3. **ChatHistoryView**:
-   - Tapping a chat: ChatHistoryView → ChatView (with selected chat)
+   - Tapping a chat: Switches to ChatView with the selected chat
-   - Tapping "+" button: ChatHistoryView → ChatView (new chat)
+   - Swipe to delete chats

 4. **ChatView**:
    - Back button: ChatView → ChatHistoryView